hema200528/Air-quality-pipeline/README.md

 ### Choosing the storage mechanism

 The assignment listed three options.
-Here's how I thought about each:
+Here's how we thought about each:

 | Option | Verdict | Reasoning |
 |---|---|---|